 And daylight savings time doesn’t help, since darker mornings are particularly difficult for those with SAD.

 Of course, sadness may actually come from real life situations, so if your blue spell lasts for a week or less, then don’t worry.
-But, if you experience symptoms every day for at least two weeks, it’s a sign of depression and if you only feel this way during the fall and winter, it may be a sign of SAD.
+But, if you experience symptoms every day for at least two weeks, it’s a sign of depression.
+If you only feel this way during the fall and winter, it may be a sign of SAD.

 The following are some of the symptoms of seasonal affective disorder: